sudorandom/kmcd.dev/content/posts/2024-03-05_connectrpc/index.md

   string name = 1;
 }
 ```
-We are able to see all the available services using the `list` and `describe` commands.
+We can see all the available services using the `list` and `describe` commands.
 And if you pass an object to the `describe` command you can dig down into message definitions.
 Protobuf works well here as the API contract for our services.

 ## Conclusion